 Operndorf Afrika concept

-The school of the Operndorf Afrika is state-approved and all children in the vicinity have free access.
-The class size does not exceed the number of 50 children, in order to allow for concentrated work.
-The arrangement of the tables and benches supports collaborative work.
+The school at Operndorf Afrika is state-approved and all children in the vicinity have free access.
+The class sizes do not exceed the number of 50 children to allow for concentrated work and the arrangement of the tables and benches support collaborative work.

 The artistic focus

-The Operndorf School concept pursues an artistic focus: In addition to the classical subjects, the cinematic, musical and performing creativity of the children is supported.
+The Operndorf School concept pursues its artistic focus.
+In addition to the traditional subjects, the cinematic, musical and performing creativity of the children is also encouraged.
 A film screening room is available for this purpose, which is also used for music and movement workshops.
-School Director Abdoulaye Ouedraogo disposes over educational theatre training.
-He has offered further training for the teachers, who teach in the Operndorf Afrika, over the last years and teaches the 300 school children with a team of six teachers.
-Extra vocational offers, in the form of regular workshops, for artists from Burkina Faso, studio visits and firm collaborations with film academies and dance studios, supplement the state curriculum.
+School director Abdoulaye Ouedraogo has received training in theatre education and over the last few years has offered the 300 school children with a team of six teachers training sessions at Operndorf Afrika.
+There are also extra vocational opportunities offered by the state curriculum in the form of regular workshops, for artists from Burkina Faso, studio visits and firm collaborations with film academies and dance studios.
 This offer, which is also realised in cooperation with the Goethe Institute and several local cultural institutions, is geared to school children and to the youth in the vicinity.

 The Ministry of Education of Burkina Faso emphasises the model character of the school model and discusses the model within the framework of a planned educational reform.
 The model of the school has also drawn the attention of the UNESCO, which documents its success, in figures, in two studies: With a school dropout rate of less than 1 percent and significantly less absenteeism than in all other schools in the country – this means that the results of the Operndorf School are well above the national average.